-In the WEBHOOKS section, click Add Webhook.
+In the webhooks section, click Add Webhook.

 Add the URL for your listener, which is the endpoint URL that listens for incoming HTTP

-POSTnotification messages that are triggered when events occur.
+POSTnotification messages triggered when events occur.

-From the event types list, select the events to which to subscribe your app.
+From the Event types list, select the events to which to subscribe your app.
 You can select either all events or one or more individual events.

 Click Save.
 The dashboard shows your webhook listener URL, the ID for the webhook, and the events to which you subscribed your app.